Cost of LASIK Surgery

 Most importantly, be certain that LASIK is your best option.
-Laser eye surgery procedures like LASIK are not always a patient’s best treatment to improve his or her vision.
+Laser vision correction procedures like LASIK and PRK are not always your best treatment to improve your vision.
 In some cases, other technologies like lens implants may be more suitable.
 It does not make sense to pay for one type of procedure when a better option may be available.
 That’s exactly why finding an experienced LASIK surgeon with a record of professional accomplishments (i.e., research and teaching) can be very helpful in helping you determine all your options and which procedure is best for you.

 What Are the Costs of the Doctor or Practice?

 We would not be making a fair presentation if we did not provide the other side of the equation: what costs do doctors incur to maintain their practices?
 The costs of running a refractive practice include the following:

 - Office Lease or Facility Fee (if the doctor shares lasers and technologies with other doctors)

 - Surgical, technical, and office equipment: purchase and maintenance